NZ's best street: Kapiti Coast neighbours' touching act as 75yo pays tribute to late husband

 "I thought right, I'm going to have a wine at 12pm and I'll charge my glass to him.
 At 1 minute to 12 my phone rang and my neighbour said what are you doing?

-"I said just going to charge a glass to Allen.
+"I said just going to charge a glass to Allan.
 He said 'would you like to walk out to the letter box?'
 I haven't been out past it for the last two weeks.

-"I walked out to the front and every neighbour in my street was standing in the middle of the road or by their letter box all charging a glass to Allen.
+"I walked out to the front and every neighbour in my street was standing in the middle of the road or by their letter box all charging a glass to Allan.
 I just burst into tears."

 Her neighbourhood's kind act has, Shirley says, made her feel included despite only being in a lockdown bubble of one.